SuperHouse/AirQualitySensorD1Mini/README.md

 Dependencies
 ------------

+These dependencies can all be fulfilled in the Arduino IDE using Sketch -> Include Library -> Manage Libraries...

  * GFX library by Adafruit https://github.com/adafruit/Adafruit-GFX-Library
  * SSD1306 library by Adafruit https://github.com/adafruit/Adafruit_SSD1306
  * PMS library by Mariusz Kacki https://github.com/fu-hsi/pms